yamasoph/DM_Scattering_Measurement/README.md

 ##### Maps out the full scattering measurement

 Run is the folder in which all the files exist to actually control and run the setup.
 The GUI is run through Camera.py.
+Stepper is all the files on the second pi to control the stepper motor

 Order to which display data collected in folder Data:
 1. File Converter